• Skip to primary navigation

 Jump to Recipe

-The Povitica-Style Swirled Brioche is beautiful.
-It looks complicated but is so much easier than it looks.
+It may seem complicated but is so much easier than it looks.
 Can you roll a cinnamon roll?
-If so, you can make this!
+If so, you can make this tasty Povitica recipe.

-One of my favorite things about this recipe is how deceptively simple it is to make!
+• Povitica, or walnut bread, is deceptively simple it is to make!
 It comes together relatively quickly and looks so beautiful when baked!

 Ingredients